vtex-apps/io-documentation/docs/en/Introduction/what-is-vtex-io.md

 You should be able to deploy changes to code knowing that they will not disrupt your users' experience and will improve your business metrics.

-VTEX IO Workspaces, as the name implies, allow you to do just that by creating multiple versions of your code, synchronizing each workspace to our platform and A/B test them.
+VTEX IO Workspaces, as the name implies, allow you to do just that by creating **multiple versions of your code**, synchronizing each workspace to our platform and A/B test them.

 ## Opinionated set of frameworks